dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 ## Health-check example

-Here we can see some ready-to use helper methods for Postgres, Kafka or Akka health-checks.
+Here we can see some ready-to-use helper methods for Postgres, Kafka or Akka health-checks.
 And that is how we are going to use them in the application code:

 ```scala
 val config: Config = ConfigFactory.load()